LazzaAU/skill_BackUpAlice/README.md

  Backup folder will be generated in the /home/pi/AliceBackUp directory and by default updated every 5 days.
 Triggered on the hour.

- So if you install it at 3:45pm, wait 16 minutes then go look :)
+ So for example.
+If you install it at 3:45pm, wait 16 minutes then go look for the back up :)